-As discussed in Note 10 to the Company's Condensed Consolidated Financial Statements contained in this Quarterly Report and more fully discussed in Note 9 to the Company's Consolidated Financial Statements included in its 2003 Form 10-K, the Company reported that its principal subsidiaries are subject to certain lawsuits, one of which has been provisionally certified as a collective action.
-As is more fully discussed in Note 10 to the condensed consolidated financial statement footnotes, the Company believes its subsidiaries have substantial defenses in these lawsuits and intends to continue to defend each of them vigorously if mediated settlements cannot be achieved.
+As discussed in Note 11 to the Company's Condensed Consolidated Financial Statements contained in this Quarterly Report and more fully discussed in Note 9 to the Company's Consolidated Financial Statements included in its 2003 Form 10-K, the Company reported that its principal subsidiaries are subject to certain lawsuits, one of which has been provisionally certified as a collective action, and an investigation by the DOJ.
+As is more fully discussed in the consolidated financial statement footnotes, the Company believes its subsidiaries have substantial defenses in these lawsuits and intends to continue to defend each of them vigorously.
 Except for a \$3,500 accrual in 2001, there currently is no provision for any potential liability with respect to these matters in the Company's Condensed Consolidated Financial Statements.
 As indicated in the financial statement footnotes, if these cases were resolved through mediation and settlement, the Company would not expect that to have a material adverse effect upon the financial condition of the Company although short term results of operations could be adversely affected.
-Any future unfavorable developments in any of these cases, however, that resulted in a judgment in excess of amounts already accrued and beyond amounts covered under various insurance policies of the Company and its subsidiaries, if applicable, could cause the Company's consolidated results of operations and financial condition to be materially and adversely affected.
+Any future unfavorable developments in any of these cases or in the DOJ investigation, however, that resulted in a judgment in excess of amounts already accrued and beyond amounts covered under various insurance policies of the Company and its subsidiaries, if applicable, could cause the Company's consolidated results of operations and financial condition to be materially and adversely affected.